Teraku/Skill-Overhaul/README.md

 Extract the SkillOverhaul folder to PAYDAY 2/mods.
 You must have the [BLT Hook](http://paydaymods.com/download/) installed.

 ##Compatibility with other mods
 This mod should work with most other mods.
-If you use [SC's difficulty overhaul](http://steamcommunity.com/groups/sc_mod), open `skilloverhaul.lua` and set `SkillOverhaul.SC` to true.
+If you use [SC's difficulty overhaul](http://steamcommunity.com/groups/sc_mod), or [Naviaux's Technician Rework](http://forums.lastbullet.net/mydownloads.php?action=view_down&did=14403), go into Mod Options and tick the appropriate compatibilities.

-Additionally if you use [Naviaux's Technician Rework](http://forums.lastbullet.net/mydownloads.php?action=view_down&did=14403), open `skilloverhaul.lua` and set `SkillOverhaul.TechTweak` to true.